jessicarowell/HMAS-SNP-calling/README.md

 Raw data located here: `/scicomp/groups/OID/NCEZID/DFWED/EDLB/projects/CIMS/Salmonella/SnpCalling`

 ## Description of Contents

 `$HOME/$PROJECT/snpcaller.py`
 Script for calling SNPs from HMAS data.
-At the moment this script follows from Sean's SNP calling (GATK) script and takes in sorted, de-duplicated .sam files
+At the moment this script takes sorted, de-duplicated .bam files (follows from Sean's GATK script)

+`$HOME/$PROJECT/extractsnps.py`
+A stripped-down version of snpcaller.py that only extracts SNPs from vcf files.
+I made this because I needed to run some very large bam files through mpileup manually.

 `$HOME/$PROJECT/SNP_Calling_Flowchart.pdf`
 A simple flowchart to track the logic of the SNP calling

-Created by: Jessica Rowell
-Last modified: 8/10/2020

 ## Data manipulations done in SNP Calling tests